 "Dear Sir, I'm reaching out to you from the Royal Inheritance Commission.
 As the last surviving heir, your inheritance has been transferred to a Western Union account.
 As the senior settlement manager, I can deliver the US$2,000,000 directly to you.
-All I need to perform the transaction is a small cash advance..." - the "Nigerian Prince"
+All I need to perform the transaction is a small cash advance..."

 Once the victim takes the bait and gets more invested, it all starts to go wrong, and more funds are needed for some "unforeseen circumstance".
 As the victim falls deeper into the trap, they are susceptible to the "sunk cost fallacy".
 This is a phenomenon where someone convinces themselves, often beyond logic, to continue doing something because they have already put in time, effort or money.

 While this scam still exists, modern phishing attacks have evolved and adapted to targets who are increasingly more aware of online swindles.
-To fool victims, phishing attacks are now targeted, personalised, and use a variety of psychological techniques to manipulate and exploit their victims.
+To fool victims, phishing attacks are now targeted, personalized and use a variety of psychological techniques to manipulate and exploit their victims.

-In recent years, the volume, quality and severity of online scams has reached new heights.
+In recent years, the volume, quality, and severity of online scams have reached new heights.
 These phishing campaigns target individuals and businesses alike.
-Cyber criminals love phishing, because it's relatively low risk, difficult to trace, highly effective, commonly yields high rewards and there's limitless potential targets.
+Cyber criminals love phishing because it's relatively low risk, difficult to trace, highly effective, commonly yields high rewards, and there are limitless potential targets.

 So, how do we combat the constant barrage of phishing attacks?
 Well, we do a bit of phishing ourselves!